arzhangv/SubredditScanner/README.md

 - PushshiftAPI comment and submission responses are quite extensive, and need to be processed and parsed accordingly.
 - The data is modeled to the values displayed in the table below.
+- Our current models only rely on only four columns from our model, but future models for SubredditScanner wish to extend the use our data model.

 Post ID | Comment ID | Username | Body | Date | URL | Score | Subreddit Name |
 --- | --- | --- | --- | --- | ---  | --- | --- |

-- Our current models only rely on only four columns from our model, but future models for SubredditScanner wish to extend the use our data model